lo0ken/money-tracker/docs/privacy.md

 submitted to us can be verified and changed.
 In order to do this, please <a href="mailto:contact@moneytracker.cc">email us</a> a request.
 We may provide members with online access to their own personal profiles, enabling them to update or delete information at any time.
-To protect our members’ privacy and security, we also may take reasonable steps to verify identity, such as a user ID and password, before granting access to modify personal profile data.
+To protect our members’ privacy and security, we also may take reasonable steps to verify identity, such as a userAuth ID and password, before granting access to modify personal profile data.
 Certain areas of the Operators’s web sites may limit access to specific individuals through the use of passwords or other personal identifiers; a password prompt is your indication that a members-only resource is being accessed.